khalil-poole/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-1. Create a Virtual Machine like in the previous tutorial.
-Ensuring that we create a brand new Resource Group as well.
+1. Create a Virtual Machine, ensuring that we create a brand new Resource Group as well.
 Set the image and size as shown in the screenshots for the VM (Virtual Machine).
 Create a unique username and password, and check the box for the licensing agreement.
 Followed by clicking "Review + Create" for validation and creation of the VM.

 ![image](https://github.com/user-attachments/assets/50bf3736-3bcb-409e-90b8-7a2f7cecedb9)